Jigme20/hello-world/README.md

 testing
 Hello world,

-A sudent or data science here.
+A sudent of data science here.